 Acing a human resources (HR) job interview takes preparation.
 Studying interview questions and preparing potential responses sets you up for success and landing your next job.

 In addition to researching the company and polishing your resume, you should rehearse answers to common HR job interview questions to prepare you for specific questions.
-Effective interview prep may help you feel mentally ready and agile in your thinking.
+Effective interview prep may help you feel mentally ready.

 Hiring managers use interviews to learn about your personality, qualifications, and skills.
 Interviews are designed and structured so the interviewer can gain insights into how you think and respond in different situations.
 You'll likely face a variety of questions.
 Some may be standard HR interview questions, while others will be specific to the job you're applying for.

-This guide will provide you with common questions and sample answers to consider ahead of your HR interview.
+This guide will provide you with common interview questions and sample answers to consider.

 Let’s explore some HR interview questions, the thinking behind them, advice on how to respond, and some sample answers.